 At 9.30am the registers will be closed.
 In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that you could face the possibility of a Penalty Notice if the problem persists.
+We are accountable for informing County of any prolonged absences by means of our termly census return.